 I went to LA and met someone I have admired for years on instagram, not only for his beautiful photos of delicious food, but also his generosity and quickness to laugh and enjoy himself while he works.
 Donal and Sofie Skehan are even more delightful, funny and inviting in person than they appear on instagram, which is a nearly impossible statement.
 We chatted like old friends as their adorable son, Noah, smashed strawberry, after strawberry into his eager mouth.
 We then set out to create a Lemon Curd Fool with Summer Berry Salsa.
 First we went into his yard to pick the lemons off the tree, as one does in LA.
 I had so much fun and at the end we got to eat our delicious dessert together.
-Such a wonderful visit and you can watch Donal and I FOOLing around in the kitchen on his incredible YouTube channel (video below) and I’ve shared the recipe there as well.
+Such a wonderful visit and you can watch Donal and I FOOLing around in the kitchen on his incredible YouTube channel (video below) and I’ve shared the lemon curd fool recipe there as well.

 Chocolate Fudge Cake with Strawberry Salsa and Candied Flowers.
 It’s been several years, closer to two decades, since I worked in a professional kitchen as a pastry chef.
 After all those years, I still miss it.
 Every time I eat at a great restaurant, I wish I was in the kitchen to watch them create the magic.
 It is magical, but it’s also a crazy amount of work and a super-charged and stressful environment.Read More

-There is nothing more quintessentially breakfast than a blueberry muffin.
 For me a blueberry muffin has to be chock full of contrasts.
 It should have enough sweetness to feel decadent, but balanced by the tartness of the blueberries and lemon zest.
 A perfect muffin also has a top that has a thin crust of spiced streusel and under it is the tender muffin, stuffed with fruit.Read More

 Our journey in the kitchen was captured by Matt Lien.
-I spotted his photos on Facebook after he shot Sameh Wadi’s cookbook, The New Mediterranean Table.
+I spotted his photos on Facebook after he photographed Sameh Wadi’s cookbook, The New Mediterranean Table.
 I immediately contacted Matt to gush over his gorgeous work and figure out a way to work together on something, anything.
 That was just weeks ago and he was game to come over and play in the kitchen with Molly and me.
 These images perfectly capture how much fun we had and how easily Molly conquered her fear of baking.
 (Matt had to leave before we were finished, so the pictures of the final desserts are mine, which will be painfully obvious.)

 Follow her adventure and maybe you’ll offer to make your friend’s wedding desserts, or a birthday cake.Read More